Julian Posey

-Julian Lamar Posey (born July 17, 1988) is an American football cornerback who is currently a free agent.
-He was signed by the New York Jets in 2011 as an undrafted free agent in 2011.
+Julian Lamar Posey (born July 17, 1988) is an American former professional gridiron football cornerback.
+He was signed by the New York Jets of the National Football League (NFL) as an undrafted free agent in 2011.
 He played college football at Ohio.

-Posey has also played for the Miami Dolphins and Cleveland Browns.
+Posey also played for the NFL's Miami Dolphins and Cleveland Browns.

-Early years
+Early life

 Posey attended LaSalle High School in Cincinnati, Ohio.
 Posey was named to the first-team All-Greater Catholic League South.
-He was an honorable mention for the Division I all district and also was named honorable mention all-area by the Cincinnati Enquirer.
+He was an honorable mention for the Division I all district and also was named honorable mention all-area by The Cincinnati Enquirer.
 He was selected to the first-team all-conference, all-city and all-division on the track team.

 College career

 Posey played four seasons at Ohio.
-In 2009, he played 12 games including the game against Northern Illinois in which he started.
-In that game, Posey recorded an interception which he returned for touchdown for 41 yards.